-Banana freckle is caused by the fungi Phyllosticta cavendishii and P. maculata (previously Guignardia musae - Mycobank, accessed 16/09/2016).
-The P. maculata fungus infects Lady Finger and Bluggoe and related varietes, while P. cavendishii infects Cavendish banana (NSW DPI 2013a; NT Government 2016).
+Banana freckle is caused by the fungi Phyllosticta cavendishii and P. maculata (previously Guignardia musae - Mycobank, accessed 16 September 2021).
+The principal hosts of banana freckle are Musa species, including a range of edible banana and plantain cultivars (NSW DPI, 2013a).
+The P. maculata fungus infects Lady Finger and Bluggoe and related varieties, while P. cavendishii infects Cavendish banana (NSW DPI, 2013a; NT Government, 2016).
 Outbreaks of P. cavendishii are a biosecurity concern for the industry.
 Symptoms include dark brown/black spots that can run together to form streaks on the leaves and fruit.
 Severe infections result in yellowing of the leaf with subsequent withering and death.
 The disease spreads through transport of infected plant material or through spores; conidia and ascospores.
-Spread through conidia occurs in the wetter months, while ascospore-mediated spread occurs in the drier cooler months (Biosecurity Australia 2007; Grice et al. 2009; NSW DPI 2013a; PHA 2015; NT Government 2016).
-Banana freckle was detected in the NT in 2013 (NSW DPI 2013a; PHA 2015; NT Government 2016) where an eradication program is underway.
-All banana plants were removed before May 2015 in six eradication zones ('red' zones) and, as of May 2016, banana plants can be purchased under strict guidelines with permits for replanting(NT Government 2016).
-For more information, see the NT Government Banana freckle eradication site.
-The native banana M. acuminata subsp. banksii (M. banksii) is susceptible to the disease (Biosecurity Australia 2007).
-Infected plant material must be removed as banana freckle fungus cannot be eradicated by chemical treatment (NT Government 2016).
+Spread through conidia occurs in the wetter months, while ascospore-mediated spread occurs in the drier cooler months (Biosecurity Australia, 2007; Grice et al., 2009; NSW DPI, 2013a; NT Government, 2016; PHA, 2021c).
+Banana freckle was detected in the NT in 2013 (NSW DPI, 2013a; NT Government, 2016) where an eradication program commenced (NT Government, 2019).
+Infected plant material had to be removed within the eradication zone (see Appendix 2b) as banana freckle fungus cannot be eradicated by chemical treatment (NT Government, 2016, 2019).
+The NT was declared banana freckle free in 2019, although banana freckle remains a declared pest under NT plant health legislation (NT Government, 2019, 2020b).
+However, in May 2022 P. cavendishii was again detected in the NT and an eradication program has been approved, involving the removal of plants from properties where the fungus has been detected (NT Government website, accessed October 2022).
+The native banana M. acuminata subsp. banksii (M. banksii) is susceptible to the disease (Biosecurity Australia, 2007).